MicrosoftDocs/power-automate-docs/articles/desktop-flows/variable-data-types.md

 ## Connector object

 Connector objects store information from cloud connectors and work similarly to custom objects.
-Their properties usually contain lists of other connectors objects.
-Accessing values works as in custom objects, although accessing a specific nested value may require more complicated expressions.
+Their properties usually contain lists of other connector objects.
+Accessing values works as in custom objects, although accessing nested values may require more complicated expressions.

 :::image type="content" source="media\variable-data-types\connector-object.png" alt-text="Screenshot of a custom object variable in the variables viewer.":::